 039_The Neighbour's House

-The selected site was boxed in by other small buildings and irregular plots without interest, but because of its situation on the edge of the fortified town, one of its limits was defined by the medieval wall that imposed its presence with its almost 8 meters high and 1.5 meters thick.
+The selected site was boxed in by other small buildings and irregular plots without interest, but because of its situation on the edge of the town, one side was defined by the medieval wall that imposed its presence with its almost 8 meters high and 1.5 meters thick.
 This wall was further protected by The National Heritage Institute as a cultural monument.

 After a short walk through the village we discovered, with some concern, that the client was attracted by popular architecture of Toledo-style and Mudejar reminiscences, where the brick, the masonry, the wrought-iron grille and the large cornices with coffered wood appeared as a star elements to be consider, that is to say, they were essential.

-What was our surprise when, against all odds and after take a look at some of our proposals already built (far away from their aesthetic preferences) they decided to put themselves in our hands, starting an uncertain journey into the realms of architecture.
+After a few conversations, discussing some of our previous work, they decided to put themselves in our hands, starting an uncertain journey into the realms of architecture.

 Marcos Parga_PO2 Arquitectos / Year: 2009 / Location: Escalona, Spain / Program: Housing / Type: Comision / Client: Private / Size: 240m2 / Images: Ira Lombardia